Discount Calculator

 How it works

 A percent-off sticker tells you the share of the price that comes off, not the share you pay.
-Turning the percent into a decimal and multiplying gives you the dollar amount you save.
+Converting the percent into a decimal and multiplying gives you the dollar amount you save.

 Subtract the savings from the original price to get the sale price.
-The same answer comes from multiplying the original by (1 − discount), which is faster when you're stacking math in your head.
+The same answer comes from multiplying the original price by (1 − discount), which is the faster method when you're stacking math in your head.

 Common mistakes